Abstract

 Case Review:

-A 58-year-old female with a former medical history of arthritis, , chronic back pain, hypertension, depression, and liver disease presented with difficulty in swallowing food, dysphagia, shortness of breath, nausea, and vomiting.
+A 58-year-old female with a former medical history of arthritis, chronic back pain, hypertension, depression, and liver disease presented with difficulty in swallowing food, dysphagia, shortness of breath, nausea, and vomiting.
 She later reported that her symptoms started one month ago.
 However, the severity of the symptoms has increased over the last 10 days.
-She also reported throat, stomach, and chest pain and had difficulty in swallowing both solid and liquid food.
+She also reported throat, stomach, and chest pain and had difficulty swallowing both solid and liquid food.

 Case Discussion:

-Clinical symptoms:
+Clinical Symptoms:

 The most evident Esophageal obstruction signs and Symptoms is difficulty in swallowing food.
 The esophagus is a hollow tube that leads from the throat to the stomach.
 The food or liquid passes through the esophagus and reaches the stomach.
 Esophagus injury doesn’t happen overnight but is injured eventually due to prolonged backflow of acid from the stomach.
 Other common symptoms include dysphagia, pain in the throat while swallowing, weight loss, reflux of food and liquid substances, chest pain, choking, breath shortness, nausea, vomiting, heartburn fever, and fatigue.